ucgmsim/seistech_test/frontend/README.md

 Assuming we are using Core API that is on Epicentre

-**Make sure you have an access to `ucgmsim/seistech` git repo via SSH as we need to access private repo to download**
+**Make sure you have an access to `ucgmsim/seistech` git repo via SSH as we need to access the private repo to download**

 ### Without Docker